zelfick/firstbashchallenge/README.txt

 # - you should use any official image of docker image to build nginx the idea is that you use this parts in your docker file:

-FROM node:
+FROM debian:stretch-slim
-# if you want can use optional environment variables
+# if you want, you can use optional environment variables

 ENV NGINX_VERSION 1.13.6-1~stretch
 ENV NJS_VERSION   1.13.6.0.1.14-1~stretch